 Squarespace supports several product types through its native Commerce tools:

-- Physical products: Add weight, dimensions, shipping options, inventory tracking, and variants (size, color, etc.).
-Squarespace integrates with ShipBob and connects to shipping carriers for real-time rates.
+- Physical products: Add weight, dimensions, shipping options, inventory tracking, and variants (size, color, material, etc.).
+Each variant can have its own price, SKU, and stock level.
+Squarespace integrates with ShipBob for fulfillment and connects to FedEx, UPS, and USPS for real-time shipping rates.

-- Digital products: Upload a file (PDF, audio, software, template, etc.) and Squarespace delivers a download link to the customer after payment.
-Keep files under 300 MB for best performance.
+- Digital products: Upload a file (PDF, audio, video, software, template, font, or any file type) and Squarespace delivers a secure download link to the customer after payment.
+The link expires after a set number of downloads, which you control.
+Keep files under 300 MB for reliable delivery.

-- Services: Sell a consultation, design package, or coaching session.
+- Services: Sell a consultation, design package, photography session, or coaching hour.
 You can use Squarespace Scheduling to let customers book a time slot and pay in one step, fully integrated with your website calendar.
+Scheduling plans start at $16/month billed annually.

 - Memberships: Use Squarespace Member Areas to gate content behind a paywall.
-Sell access to an online course, community, or exclusive content library.
+Sell access to an online course, community forum, or exclusive content library.
+Members can be charged one-time or on a recurring schedule.

 - Gift cards: Available on Basic Commerce and above.
-Customers can purchase and send digital gift cards redeemable on your store.
+Customers can purchase and send digital gift cards in custom amounts, redeemable at checkout on your store.

 How Do You Add Your First Product on Squarespace?